What Are the Top Landscape Schools?

 Harvard University in Cambridge, MA

-The specialized Frances Loeb Library, with holdings of over 270,000 volumes and 900 periodical subscriptions related to architecture and design, provides services to students and faculty.
+The specialized Frances Loeb Library provides services to students and faculty.
 The Graduate School of Design publishes Harvard Design Magazine; topics explored include new developments in the landscape architecture and urban planning fields.
 Research groups like TransUrban: Design and Environmental Sustainability explore the principles of sustainable design.

-The Department of Landscape Architecture offers four master's programs that take 1.5-3 years to complete, based on previous educational preparation.
-For example, the Master in Landscape Architecture (MLA) I program is designed for individuals who've earned a bachelor's degree in any field.
+The Master in Landscape Architecture (MLA) I program is designed for individuals who've earned a bachelor's degree in any field.
 The MLA II program is for applicants who've completed an undergraduate program in professional landscape architecture.
 Prizes, awards and fellowships may be available for tuition support and travel costs.
 You could earn one of the following degrees:

 - MLA I, Professional Degree